 Breaking Down the Secure Share Functionality of x360Sync

 Who would have predicted the proliferation of the work from home or work from anywhere culture we have seen over the past few years?
 Because remote work is now mainstream, workers are increasingly accessing and sharing data — some of it highly confidential — across many different devices from many different locations.
-Most small- and medium-sized business owners know that having a secure way of sharing files and data is one of their biggest priorities.
+Most small- and medium-sized business owners know that having secure file sync and share capabilities is one of their biggest priorities.
 Secure Share is a staple feature in x360Sync that allows your clients to safely and securely share files and folders with anyone.

 To understand what a Secure Share is, it’s helpful to know what file-sharing looks like with x360Sync.
 Let’s use a purely and entirely fictional company – and call it Pied Piper, Inc.

 These are shared folders that can be accessed by groups of users.
 Team Shares are a great way to collaborate with a group of people – once a document is updated and synced in a Team Share, everyone subscribed to that share will have access to the most up-to-date version of that document.

 For example, if an employee – say “Jared” – put a file outlining a SWOT analysis in the Pied Piper, Inc. Team Share folder, anyone that you allow access to that Team Share as a subscriber (perhaps those with an @piedpiper.com email address) has access to the document.

 If you have a file or folder that you need to send to any number of users, share links are an easy and effective way to do it.
 By sending them a share link, you can give them direct access to the file or folder they need.
 You can send this link to anyone, regardless of whether or not they’re in your organization.
 You can also specify upload and delete permissions for each recipient of the share link.